 Tucked away in the northwestern corner of the park is the very unassuming intersection of McKinney Road and Kummer Road (not far from the Fountain of Youth and the North Park Water Tower).
-However, if you stop at the stop sign on Kummer Road, put your car in neutral and take your foot off of the brake, an amazing thing will happen: you’ll begin to roll uphill.
+However, if you stop at the stop sign on Kummer Road, put your car in neutral, and take your foot off of the brake, an amazing thing will happen: you’ll begin to roll uphill.

-Or at least, it will look and feel like you are a rolling uphill.
+Or at least, it will look and feel like you are rolling uphill.